-As they pressed on their way then, the present of Hrothgar 45 Giving liberally is the true proof of kingship.
-Was frequently referred to: a folk-king indeed that Everyway blameless, till age did debar him 70 The joys of his might, which hath many oft injured. - [1] For 'geworhte,' the crux of this passage, B. proposes 'gebóhte,' rendering: I know this people with firm thought every way blameless towards foe and friends. - [2] S. and B. emend so as to negative the verb 'meet.'
-"Why should Hrothgar weep if he expects to meet Beowulf again?" both these scholars ask.
-But the weeping is mentioned before the 'expectations': the tears may have been due to many emotions, especially gratitude, struggling for expression.
+As they pressed on their way then, the present of Hrothgar Was frequently referred to: a folk-king indeed that Everyway blameless, till age did debar him The joys of his might, which hath many oft injured.
+Parting gifts Hrothgar kisses Beowulf, and weeps.

+The old king is deeply grieved to part with his benefactor.
+Giving liberally is the true proof of kingship. - [1] For 'geworhte,' the crux of this passage, B. proposes 'gebohte,' rendering: I know the people with firm thought every way blameless towards foe and friends. - [2] S. and B. emend so as to negative the verb 'meet.'
+"Why should Hrothgar weep if h expects to meet Beowulf again?" both these scholars ask.
+But the weeping is mentione before the 'expectations': the tears may have been due to many emotions, especiall gratitude, struggling for expression.
 XXVIII.